GaoZiqiang/multi-view_recognition/README.md

 # Statement
-The algorithm is modified twice on the basis of the original program which from https://github.com/michuanhaohao/AlignedReID.
+The algorithm is modified on the basis of the original program which comes from https://github.com/michuanhaohao/AlignedReID.

 # AlignedReID++ (Pattern Recognition)
 Alignedreid++: Dynamically Matching Local Information for Person Re-Identification.